Senators who visited border asked DHS for improved care of migrants

 WASHINGTON — After visiting migrant detention centers near the southern border, Senate Democrats are requesting that the Department of Homeland Security make immediate changes to its detention centers, citing "serious concerns" with conditions.

-In a letter signed by 13 Democrats who visited Customs and Border Patrol processing centers near the border last week, the senators list 18 actions the agency should take immediately that they say would ensure humane treatment of migrant children and result in better oversight of the facilities.
+Thirteen Democrats, including Sen. Charles Schumer, D-N.Y., who visited Customs and Border Protection processing centers near the border last week wrote a letter listing 18 actions the agency should take immediately that they say would ensure humane treatment of migrant children and result in better oversight of the facilities.

 Migrant teen describes harsh conditions at facilityJuly 23, 201910:10

-The senators are asking acting Secretary of Homeland Security Kevin McAleenan and acting Commissioner of CBP, Mark Morgan, to respond to their request by Thursday and provide a telephone briefing by Aug.
-10 with an update on if the requests are being addressed.
+The senators are asking acting Secretary of Homeland Security Kevin McAleenan and acting CBP Commissioner Mark Morgan to respond to their request by July 1 and provide a telephone briefing by Aug.
+10 with an update on whether the requests are being addressed.

-The letter notes that the senators want to know if the migrants can report claims of abuse and what type of medical and psychological care the migrants have access to, and if DHW will support additional independent monitoring of facilities.
+The letter notes that the senators want to know if the migrants can report claims of abuse and what type of medical and psychological care the migrants have access to, and if the DHS will support additional independent monitoring of facilities.

-Sen. Charles Schumer, D-N.Y., is the highest ranking member of Congress to visit the border.
-He and 12 other Democratic senators visited the Border Patrol processing facility in McAllen, as well as processing centers Donna and Ursula, also in Texas.
+Schumer is the highest ranking member of Congress to visit the border.
+He and the 12 other Democratic senators visited the Border Patrol processing facility in McAllen, as well as processing centers Donna and Ursula, also in Texas.

-The letter notes that a July inspector general report instructed DHS to "take immediate steps to alleviate dangerous overcrowding and prolonged detention of children and adults."
+The letter notes that an inspector general report in July instructed the DHS to "take immediate steps to alleviate dangerous overcrowding and prolonged detention of children and adults."

 Aaron Hull, head of the Border Patrol's El Paso Sector, will be reassigned to Detroit on Monday, according to documents obtained by NBC News.